natsuhiko/rasqual/README.md

 # RASQUAL
-RASQUAL (Robust Allele Specific QUAntification and quality controL) maps QTLs using population and allele-specific signals for sequenced based cellular traits.
+RASQUAL (Robust Allele Specific QUAntification and quality controL) maps QTLs for sequenced based cellular traits using population and allele-specific signals.

 ## How to build & install